zshimei0820anna/anna-bootcamp1/README.md

 Month 3 deliverables:

-- A regression analysis project using Python or R
+- A regression analysis notebook using Python or R
 - A survival analysis notebook using R or Python
-- A short written report interpreting model results in biomedical terms
+- A short written report interpreting model results in biomedical or clinical terms

-Month 3 standard for high performance:
+Month 3 high-performance standard:

 - I can choose an appropriate model for continuous, binary, and time-to-event outcomes
 - I can interpret coefficients, odds ratios, hazard ratios, p-values, and confidence intervals
 - I can evaluate model performance and explain limitations
 - I can connect statistical models to clinical or precision medicine questions
-## Month 4: Precision Medicine, Cancer Informatics, Decision Support, and Paper Reproduction
+## Month 4: Precision Medicine, Clinical Decision Support, and Paper Reproduction

-Goal: Apply programming, SQL, statistics, and biomedical informatics skills to a final project aligned with precision medicine informatics, cancer genomics, and health sciences informatics research.
+Goal: Apply programming, SQL, statistics, and biomedical informatics skills to a final project aligned with JHU HSI coursework and potential research interests.

-By the end of Month 4, I should be able to complete a small but rigorous project that resembles the structure of a JHU HSI course project or early capstone idea.
+By the end of Month 4, I should be able to complete a small but rigorous project that resembles the structure of a JHU HSI course project, capstone idea, or early research preparation project.

 Weekly plan:

-- Week 13: Public precision medicine and cancer data resources
+- Week 13: Public health, clinical, and precision medicine data resources
   - TCGA
   - cBioPortal
   - AACR Project GENIE
   - GEO
+  - MIMIC demo or other accessible clinical datasets
   - Clinical annotation files
   - Mutation tables
   - Gene expression matrices
   - Survival and outcome variables
-  - Mini-task: Download or access one public cancer dataset and create a data dictionary
+  - Mini-task: Select one public dataset and create a data dictionary

 - Week 14: Knowledge engineering and decision support concepts
   - Clinical decision support basics